We’re going to turn the regular Divi Accordion module into a super stylish custom accordion in just a couple of minutes.

 Then replace “\e0b0” with your own code.

-Creating a custom accordion for you page is as simple as that.
-Of course you can tweak it a bit to get the style you want.
+Creating a custom accordion for your page is as simple as that.
+Of course, you can tweak it a bit to get the style you want.

 Why Create a Custom Accordion? – Creating your own custom accordion is optional.
 So why bother?